EtomicCheese/EtomicCheese.github.io/pages/tutorials/custom_name_lore.md

 ### Introduction

 As of Minecraft 1.20.5, the `custom_name` component is to replace the old `display` tag used to change the visual name and lore of the item or block.
 The following commands will not work in versions of Minecraft older than 1.20.5 on the Java Edition of the game.
+The same goes with the `lore` component.

 ---